seonman/HarmanDeveloperDocs/docs/hkwhub-spec.rst

 		- PlayerStatePlaying : Now playing audio
 		- PlayerStatePaused : Playing is paused.
 It can resume.
 		- PlayerStateStopped : Playing is stopped.
 It cannot resume.
-		- PlayerStateInterrupted : The current playback was interrupted by some reasons.
-			- For example, if other client overrides the current playback by starting a new session and play, then the on-going playback is interrupted (stopped).

 	- Note that if the playback has stopped, then it cannot resume.
 	- Developers need to check the playback status during the playback to handle any possible exceptional cases like interruption or errors.
 We recommedn to call this API every second.